 It goes without saying that during the winter months, most homeowners keep their windows shut.

-It’s therefore important that window trickle vents are installed and opened during the cold months.
+It’s therefore important that window trickle vents (or another type of window vent) are installed and opened during the cold months.

-Wall vents should not be blocked and kitchen and bathroom extractor fans should be used where possible.
+Wall vents should not be blocked and kitchen and bathroom extractor fans should be suitable for the size of the room and used where possible.

 Windows in unoccupied rooms can be partially opened to allow the room to breathe.

-Double glazing and wall insulation all help to keep the house warm but can prevent moisture from escaping, so it rises to the loft and condensates.
+Double glazing and wall insulation all help to keep the house warm but can prevent moisture from escaping, so more of it rises to the loft and condensates.

 What’s the Difference Between “Normal” and “Excessive” Condensation?

 It’s perfectly normal for the loft to generate some condensation during a cold snap.

 This could be made worse by a lack of wind, as this reduces the airflow through the loft vents.